out-of-cheese-error/gooseberry/README.md

 You can set all the below options at once by running `gooseberry config kb all` or changing the corresponding keys in the config file (found at `gooseberry config location`)

+### `gooseberry config kb directory` - Knowledge base directory

+The directory to save the generated knowledge base files.

+**IMPORTANT:** This directory is cleared at every sync so if you're storing Hypothesis annotations alongside other notes, make sure to make a separate folder.

 ### `gooseberry config kb annotation` - Annotation template

 Change the template used for rendering the annotation.